Danny Florencio

-Danilo Zoleta Florencio (September 5, 1947 – February 25, 2018) was a Filipino professional basketball player in the Philippine Basketball Association.
+Danilo Zoleta Florencio (September 5, 1947 – February 25, 2018) was a Filipino professional basketball player in the Philippine Basketball Association (PBA).
 He was known as "Daredevil Danny" and the original "Skywalker" in Philippine basketball.

-Collegiate/Amateur Career
+Amateur career

 Florencio played for the UST Glowing Goldies from 1965–1967.
 After he left UST, joined the national team soon after, and became a member of the RP Team that finished second in the 1971 ABC Championships in Tokyo, which earned them a berth in the 1972 Munich Olympics.
 This was the last time the Philippine national basketball team qualified for the Olympics.
 He was also part of the national team that won gold in 1967 ABC Championship and earned the berth for the 1968 Summer Olympics in Mexico.

 While donning the national team colors, he also played in the MICAA via the YCO Painters in the late 1960s, which was coached by no less than the great Caloy Loyzaga.
 In the early 1970s, he, along with Jun Papa, became the cornerstones of the powerhouse Crispa squad.
 However, in 1973, he, along with four others, were meted a lifetime ban by the MICAA due to game-fixing allegations, which was later lifted.

 He was the hero of the Philippine team that beat South Korea in the 1967 FIBA Asia Championship, scoring the Philippines' last four points, including two clinching free throws for an 83-80 win.